-- Operated for the benefit of its members
+Co-ops operate for the benefit of their communities.

-- Co-ops are owned and governed by their primary users (the member-owners).
+– Voluntarily owned and governed by the owners

 – Required to adhere to internationally recognized principles